saurabhKS14/PayRoll-Management-System/README.md

 Features of payroll management system is as follows :-

-1>The data is only accessible to the administrator 2>To improve the efficiency.
+1>The data is only accessible to the administrator.
+2>To improve the efficiency.
-3>Stores all the details of the employees
+3>Stores all the details of the employees.
-4>The administrator can easily change or update an employees data 5>Manages the information of salary
+4>The administrator can easily change or update an employees data.
+5>Manages the information of salary.
-6>Automatically calculates the salary based on the number of working days of the employee 7>List employees attendance
+6>Automatically calculates the salary based on the number of working days of the employee.
+7>List employees attendance.
-8>Every employee has a special employee ID
+8>Every employee has a special employee ID.
-9>With employee ID you can fetch the employees data as well a salary 10>Prints salary slip
+9>With employee ID you can fetch the employees data as well a salary.
+10>Prints salary slip.
-11>Quickly finds out information of an employee details 12>Provides easy and faster access information.
+11>Quickly finds out information of an employee details.
+12>Provides easy and faster access information.
 13>Administrator needs to only have basic information about the database.